rsdoiel/antenna/archives/2025/socal_north_2025.09.md

 ---

-## The window for victims of the LA fires to apply for FEMA funding is rapidly closing
+## Victims of the LA fires have a little longer to apply for FEMA funding

-date: 2025-03-05, updated: 2025-03-05, from: The LAist
+date: 2025-03-05, updated: 2025-03-08, from: The LAist

-Federal funds can be used toward home repairs and other expenses like childcare.
+Federal funds can be used toward home repairs and other expenses like childcare, but you must apply by the end of March.

 <br>